EquiMed logo.

 Causes

 The ingestion of pre-formed toxins is the usual cause of infection in adult horses.
-This normally occurs when the animal eats bits of decayed or decaying material in their haylage, silage or hay.
+This normally occurs when the horse eats bits of decayed or decaying material in haylage, silage or hay.
 When hay is baled at about 45-50% moisture and wrapped in plastic or placed in a bag that reduces the presence of oxygen, it sets the stage for the development of Clostridium botulism.

-Wound infection is the third mode of contracting botulism.
+Wound infection is the third way of contracting botulism.
 Although it is less common, toxins are produced at the site of the wound and absorbed into the horses system.
 Sometime seen in foals, the umbilical stump becomes infected and the toxins enter the system resulting in the classic symptoms of the disease.

 Prevention

-The best methods of prevention include making sure that all horse feed is clean, harvested and prepared properly and are not allowed to become contaminated.
+The best methods of prevention include making sure that all horse feed is clean, harvested and prepared properly, and not allowed to become contaminated.
 Horse troughs and feed bins should be cleaned on a regular basis and water should be fresh each day to preclude becoming contaminated by rodents or bird droppings.
 A vaccine is available but is usually recommended only in endemic areas.

 Treatment